omarbenites/functional-data-structures-in-r/chapters/05_Heaps.md

 ![Constructing heaps using the linear time algorithm.](figures/heap-construction-linear){#fig:heap-construction-linear}

+It is possible to improve the amortised constant time insertion to a worst-case time by building the construction on skew binary numbers instead of binary numbers.
+This construction is similar to the random access list from chapter 3 and to the binomial heaps we have just implemented.
+All we need is to allow the two binomial trees with smallest rank in the heap to have the same rank.
+If they do, we need to link them when we insert a new singleton tree, but just as we saw for the random access lists, by basing the construction on skew binary numbers rather than binary numbers, we never see a sequence of links being triggered by this.
+Of course, the difference between amortised and worst-case constant time operations is only relevant if every single operation needs to be fast---for example for real-time or interactive applications---which is rarely a concern for algorithms in R, so we won't implement this variant here.

+It is also possible to achieve worst-case merge operations by modifying the skew binomial heaps further into so-called Brodal heaps [@Brodal:1996kx].
+This involves two levels of heaps.
+The Brodal heaps are skew binomial heaps containing *heaps* of the values we store in the heap, rather than the values themselves.
+Having two levels of heaps makes it possible to merge in constant time, but of course adds some complexity.

 ## Splay heaps

 A somewhat different approach to heaps is so-called *splay trees*.
 These are really search trees and have the search tree property---all values in a left subtree are smaller than the value in the root and all values in the right subtree are larger---rather than the heap property.
 Because they are search trees we will consider them in more detail in the next chapter, but here we will use them to implement a heap.